 Stop the Violence

 Voices against Violence (VAV) is a non-formal learning program for girls and boys that has been developed by UN Women and the World Association of Girl Guides and Girl Scouts (WAGGGS).
 The initiative is designed to help young people learn to talk about violence, understand its root causes, recognise their rights and develop the skills and confidence to access those rights for themselves and others.

-The program is part of a suite of four pillars that UN Women and WAGGGS have collaborated on to take action to address and stop violence towards women and girls.
+The program is part of a suite of five pillars that UN Women and WAGGGS have collaborated on to take action to address and stop violence towards women and girls.
 These pillars are:

 - Raising awareness